RodrigoCastroAndrade/RodrigoCastroAndrade/README.md

-## Rodrigo Castro Andrade - C/C++ Programmer and Control & Automation Engineer

 ### About Me
-Mechatronics Engineer with a strong background in C/C++ programming.
+Mechatronics Engineer and C/C++ programmer.
 Interests include robotics, games, solar power, and learning new things.

 ### Get in Touch
 - LinkedIn: https://www.linkedin.com/in/rodrigo-castro-andrade